 - Networking – Establishing valuable contacts to help your organization establish your strategy for supporting the move to EMV and other new and emerging payments technologies.

 - Innovation – Working with peers to explore opportunities and challenges and to help prepare the U.S. payments infrastructure new and emerging payments technologies.

 - Lower research or implementation costs – Sharing work with peers from other organizations to reduce the time and cost needed to think through and plan complex payments implementation details, develop best practices and resolve industry issues.

 - Information, research and learning – Gaining priority access to new policies, technology advances, and legislative changes through Forum activities, projects and meetings.

-- Business and industry outreach – Carrying your message promoting the value of EMV and new and emerging payments technologies to the U.S. payments industry.
+- Business and industry outreach – Carrying your message promoting the value of new and emerging payments technologies to the U.S. payments industry.